minto4644/Neunet/README.md

 ### What is this repository for? ###

-* A simple GUI based application for applying machine learning alorithms.
+* A simple GUI based application for applying machine learning algorithms.
 Currently supports classification problems with tsv/csv formats.
 * v0.01

 ### How do I get set up? ###